Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

- Note that the `UncheckedAccount` is considered unsafe by anchor because anchor does not do any additional verification under the hood.
+ Note that the `UncheckedAccount` is considered unsafe by Anchor because Anchor does not do any additional verification under the hood.
 However, this is okay here because we do verify that the account is the expected PDA and we do not read or write from the account.
 However, the `/// CHECK:` comment is required above an account utilizing the `UncheckedAccount` or `AccountInfo` structs.
 Without that annotation, your program will throw the following error while building:

 ```bash
 Struct field "pool_authority" is unsafe, but is not documented.